yoshinori-hardy/gcp/README.md

 https://www.terraform.io/docs/index.html

-GCP is moving fast at the moment and there's no ongoing support for this, but feel free to use it if you're just playing/learning.
+GCP is moving fast at the moment and I'm not actively working on this repo, so stuff might need the odd tweak, but feel free to use it if you're just playing/learning.

 ##todo refactor tf modules to use count on child blocks once TF0.12 is released